bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Accessibility

-Accessibility has played a large role with transitioning to an HTML5 enriched client.
-It will allow us to provide our users with a variety of accessibility best practises, such as Aria landmarks, Aria labels, Aria polite.
-These constructs cover a variety of accessibility use cases and will lay the foundation for BigBlueButton to become a more accessible product.
+Accessibility is _very_ important to our target market of on-line learning.
+We wanted to make sure the designs would allow us to provide our users with a variety of accessibility best practises, such as Aria landmarks, Aria labels, Aria polite.
+While Flash has very good supprt for accessibility within the web browser, we wanted to make sure the HTML5 client was equally accessible as well.

-## UI structure developer can build on
+## Extensible UI design

-BigBlueButton is not only a solution, but it’s a platform that individuals can build on top of.

-There are many current use cases of the product which has helped with the creation of the new client.
-Our goal is to provide our community with a modular design so that new features or components can be created with ease.

-We would also like to provide a detailed style guide, that will help guide developers in choosing and placing elements.
-If it’s shared notes, or additional volume controls, we want to make sure the look and feel are consistent with the existing user interface.
+BigBlueButton is not only a solution, but it’s a platform that other companies build upon.
+In creating a new design one of our goals is to provide our community with a modular design so that new features or components can be created with ease.
+If a developer wanted to add a shared notes module in the UI, for exampe, or additional volume controls, we want to make sure the look and feel are consistent with the existing user interface.

 <br><br>